Adithiyaa22/OIBSIP_1/README.md

-# Task 1: Simple Landing Page Creation
+# Task 1: A Simple Landing Page

 ## Overview
 In this task, I have designed and developed a simple landing page for a food restaurant's booking order system.
 The landing page is created using HTML and CSS code.
 The goal is to provide a visually appealing and user-friendly interface for customers to place their food orders conveniently.